 The Particular throughput tool can be installed locally and run against a production system to discover the throughput of each endpoint in a system over a period of time.

 This article details how to collect endpoint and throughput data when the system uses the SQL transport.
 Refer to the throughput counter main page for information how to install/uninstall the tool or for other data collection options.

-Once installed, execute the tool with the database connection string used by SQL Server endpoints, as in this example:
+Once installed, execute the tool with the database connection string used by SQL Server endpoints.

 --connectionStringSource must be used to provide the tool with connection string information.

 |A single database connection string1 that will provide at least read access to all queue tables.|